-We do not currently own or operate any manufacturing facilities for the production of Gvoke, Keveyis, or Recorlev for commercial supply or product candidates for use in clinical trials.
+We do not currently own or operate any manufacturing facilities for the production of Gvoke, Keveyis, or Recorlev for commercial supply or our product candidates for use in clinical trials.
 We rely on third-party suppliers to manufacture and supply our products and our product candidates.
-For Gvoke, we currently rely on a number of single-source suppliers, such as Bachem Americas, Inc. and certain of its affiliates ("Bachem") for active pharmaceutical ingredient ("API"), Pyramid Laboratories Inc. ("Pyramid") for drug product and SHL Pharma, LLC ("SHL Pharma") for auto-injector and final product assembly, and we have entered into several supply agreements including with Bachem, Pyramid and SHL Pharma.
+For Gvoke, we currently rely on a number of single-source suppliers, such as Bachem Americas, Inc. and certain of its affiliates ("Bachem") for active pharmaceutical ingredient ("API"), Pyramid Laboratories Inc. ("Pyramid") for drug product and SHL Pharma, LLC ("SHL Pharmar) for auto-injector and inal product assembly, and we have entered into several supply agreements including with Bachem, Pyramid and SHL Pharma.
 Taro produces all of our requirements for Keveyis pursuant to a supply agreement.
 If the agreement were to be terminated by Taro prior to the next renewal in March of 2027, we will need to find a new third party to manufacture Keveyis or manufacture the product ourselves.
-Similarly for Recorlev, we rely on a number of single-source suppliers, such as Regis Technologies, Inc. for API and Xcelience, LLC ("Lonza") for finished drug product.
+Similarly, for Recorlev, we rely on a number of single-source suppliers, such as Regis Technologies, Inc. for API and Xcelience, LLC ("Lonza") for finished drug product.
 We rely on other third parties to manufacture our product candidates for use in clinical trials.
 If any of these vendors is unable or unwilling to meet our future requirements, we may not be able to manufacture and/or supply our products in a timely manner.
 Our current arrangements with these manufacturers are terminable by such manufacturers, subject to certain notice provisions.
-In addition, Taro maintains certain reversion rights in the purchased assets, including the regulatory approval for Keveyis, enabling Taro to elect to have the purchased assets returned to it and to terminate its agreement with us should we be materially in non-compliance.
+In addition, Taro maintains certain reversion rights in the purchased assets, including the regulatory approval for Keveyis, enabling Taro to elect to have the purchased assets returned to it and to terminate its agreement with us should we be materially in non-compliance with any reversion condition such as breaching certain of the assignment restrictions or failing to meet our marketing commitments after receiving notice thereof and failing to cure such material non-compliance.